In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 Don't Believe Everything You Hear from Your Vet

-Excellent article on the PETA web site about the importance of questioning your vet.
+Excellent article from PETA about the importance of questioning your vet.

 Excerpt: